‘General Hospital’ Spoilers: Nathan Varni Spills On Upcoming GH Plots

 What Nathan Varni Wouldn’t Talk About

 One General Hospital couple Varni was tight-lipped about was Naxie.
-Ryan Paevey has been off General Hospital making a movie and Kirsten Storms had a hiatus with her skin issue.
+Ryan Paevey has been off General Hospital making a movie, and Kirsten Storms had a hiatus with her skin issue.
 When asked, “What do we have in store for Naxie coming up next?”, Nathan’s reply was interesting.
 He said, “That’s one topic I really can’t talk about right now” and then he stonewalled.
 Wonder what that means?

 The full Daytime After Dark podcast with Carly Brockl and Nathan Varni is interesting and available without a subscription.
 These and other plots erupt soon on General Hospital.